 How Marcus Smart built a successful career.
 Explore key moments that defined the journey.

-In 2010 was the Celtics' last NBA Finals appearance until Marcus Smart advanced to the NBA Finals for the first time in his career in May 2022.
+Marcus Smart advanced to the NBA Finals for the first time in his career, marking the Celtics' first NBA Finals appearance since 2010.

-In 2012, Marcus Smart set a new Team USA U18 record for steals with 18 during the FIBA Americas U18 Championships in Brazil.
+In 2012, Marcus Smart set a new Team USA U18 record for steals over a five-game period, grabbing 18 during the FIBA Americas U18 Championships in Brazil.

 On November 19, 2013, Marcus Smart scored 39 points leading the #7-seed Oklahoma State Cowboys past the #11-seed Memphis.